-The Snowman And The Snowdog collectable 50p launched by Royal Mint
+The Snowman and The Snowdog collectable 50p launched by Royal Mint

 Illustrator Robin Shaw has worked with the Royal Mint to produce the design.
 The Mint has also used digital colour printing technology to bring the design to life.

-“Today, we are delighted to introduce another collectable 50p coin to the series celebrating 10 years since the release of The Snowman And The Snowdog.
+She continued: “Today, we are delighted to introduce another collectable 50p coin to the series celebrating 10 years since the release of The Snowman and The Snowdog.
 This year’s design is just as charming as ever and features an exclusive design by award-winning illustrator Robin Shaw.”

 This is the fifth commemorative Snowman coin released by the Royal Mint in collaboration with Snowman Enterprises Limited and licensed by Penguin Ventures (part of Penguin Random House UK), after the first coin was released in 2018.